- Do you fly with the kite and never come down?

 - What is your favoriate spot?

-Me personally?
-It’s hard to pick one… In the past, I have sailed across one of the biggest river deltas in the Amazon region in Brazil; been chased by sting rays and reef sharks in the romantic heart-shaped island Morea in French Polynesia; surrounded by herds of red-tail tropical birds in the ‘most beautiful laggon in the world’ in Aitutaki, Cook Islands; hopped on a yacht in the Carribean Sea that headed from ABC Islands to Colombia; jumped from the sand dunes into the huge lagoons in the Western Sahara desert in Morocco; jumped over the mangroves around the butter-like lagoons in Sri Lanka, etc…
+Our favorites?
+It’s hard to pick one… In the past, we have sailed across one of the biggest river deltas in the Amazon region in Brazil; been chased by sting rays and reef sharks in the romantic heart-shaped island Morea in French Polynesia; surrounded by herds of red-tail tropical birds in the ‘most beautiful laggon in the world’ in Aitutaki, Cook Islands; hopped on a yacht in the Carribean Sea that headed from ABC Islands to Colombia; jumped from the sand dunes into the huge lagoons in the Western Sahara desert in Morocco; jumped over the mangroves around the butter-like lagoons in Sri Lanka, etc…

 - How do you travel with your kite?